Argentina at the 2026 World Cup

 Story

 Argentina arrive in North America as reigning world champions, FIFA's number-one-ranked side, and — for most of the planet — the sentimental favorite.
 The 2022 Qatar title, sealed in Lusail with one of the greatest finals ever played, did more than end a 36-year trophy drought.
 It finally handed Lionel Messi the missing piece of his career collection and reset the relationship between the Argentine public and its national team.
 Eight years earlier, in the aftermath of the 2014 Maracanã final, that relationship was fractured.
-Today, it is a love affair.
+Today, the national team enjoys broad public support again.

 2026 will almost certainly be Messi's last World Cup.
 He turns 39 during the tournament and has been transparent about it: "Match to match, I'll see how it goes."
 Coach Lionel Scaloni, now the longest-tenured manager in recent Albiceleste memory, has quietly rebuilt the squad around a new generation — Alexis Mac Allister and Enzo Fernández as the midfield spine, Lautaro Martínez as the long-term number nine, Julián Álvarez as the tireless second striker, Cristian Romero as the defensive anchor.
 The CONMEBOL qualifiers showed why Argentina are favorites: topped the table, 13 wins in 18 matches, conceded the fewest goals of any South American side.